 Cottondale Swamp hails from west central Florida.
 We are a band that revels in the old Florida vibe that is found on the back roads, small towns and swamp lands of this state.
-Our music is Southern Americana rock 'n roll with solid old school Country and honky-tonk sensibilities.
+Our music is Southern Americana rock 'n roll with solid old school classic country and honky-tonk sensibilities.

 Our music expresses a deep love and appreciation of the roots of rock 'n roll and country music.
 The members of Cottondale Swamp traveled the United States and the world as musicians, troubadours and wanderers, we have explored many places far from Florida.
 Those experiences have shown us that Florida is a unique place that we want to call home.
-Florida inspired us to the write the songs for our new album, Leave Me On The Suwannee.
+Florida inspired us to the write the songs for our debut album, Leave Me On The Suwannee.
 We are currently putting the finishing touches on our 2nd album, Welcome to Cottondale Swamp.

-Cottondale Swamp just completed our debut album, Leave Me On The Suwannee.
+Cottondale Swamp completed our debut album, Leave Me On The Suwannee in late 2016.
 This record parties hard, thinks deeply, feels intensely and revels in the underbelly and weirdness of the great state of Florida.
 Album number two is due for release in early 2019.
-The band loves playing live and we strive to put on a great show that engages our audience so that we are all part of the show.
+The band loves playing live and strives to put on a great show that engages the audience so that everyone is part of the show.
 The new record captures the authenticity of Cottondale Swamp and brings everyone along for the ride.

 Ken Bailey - Drums / Vocals - Ken grew up in northern New Jersey and started playing piano and drums in school and in local bands at a fairly young age.
 As he grew older he started gigging in New York City, which later became his home.
 Ken studied at the renown 'Drummers Collective' where he is a lifelong member.
 After paying his dues playing live gigs, performing on Broadway and in the recording studio, he became the Technical Director and Staff Drummer at The Power Station / Avatar Studios; Tony Bongiovi's world famous recording facility.
 Ken worked on projects with Meat Loaf, Ramones, Tony Bennett, Aerosmith, Eric Clapton, Black Crowes, Diana Krall, Willie Nelson, Sheryl Crow, Nile Rodgers, Journey, U2 and countless movie soundtracks.
 Ken spent the next 16 years at The Power Station / Avatar and as a fixture in the NYC recording industry.
 A little later in life Ken moved to Florida and played in the Tampa Bay bands The Charming Devils and The Sara Rose Band.
 Ken also teaches percussion in local schools.
 Now, Ken is looking forward to bringing his many years of musical experience to Cottondale Swamp!